fluxcd/website/content/en/docs/use-cases/running-jobs.md

 Additional considerations have to be made when managing Kubernetes Jobs with Flux.
 By default, if you were to have Flux reconcile a Job resource, it would apply it once to the cluster, the Job would create a Pod that can either error or run to completion.
-Attempting to update the Job manifest after it has been applied to the cluster is not be allowed, as changes to the Jobs `spec.Completions`, `spec.Selector` and `spec.Template` are not permitted by the Kubernetes API.
+Attempting to update the Job manifest after it has been applied to the cluster will not be allowed, as changes to the Job `spec.Completions`, `spec.Selector` and `spec.Template` are not permitted by the Kubernetes API.
-To be able to update a Kubernetes Job, the Job has to be recreated by first being removed and the reapplied to the cluster.
+To be able to update a Kubernetes Job, the Job has to be recreated by first being removed and then reapplied to the cluster.

 ## Repository structure

-A typical use case for running Kubernetes Jobs with Flux is to implement pre-deployment tasks for e.g. database scheme migration and post-deployment jobs e.g. cache refresh.
+A typical use case for running Kubernetes Jobs with Flux is to implement pre-deployment tasks for e.g. database scheme migration and post-deployment jobs (like cache refresh).

 This requires separate [Flux Kustomization](../components/kustomize/kustomization.md) resources that depend on each other: one for running the pre-deployment Jobs, one to deploy the application, and a 3rd one for running the post-deployment Jobs.

-Example of an application config repository:
+Example of an application configuration repository:

 ```text
 ├── pre-deploy